 1.08 “Facility Connection Requirement” shall mean the requirements governing generating facilities interconnecting with FPL’s system, which requirements are posted on FPL’s OASIS.1.09 “FERC” shall mean the Federal Energy Regulatory Commission, or its successor.

-1.10 "FPL's Interconnection Facilities" or "FPL Interconnection Facilities" shall mean all equipment and facilities listed on Appendix A on FPL’s side of the Point of Interconnection, and all other equipment and facilities as listed on Appendix B that are necessary or desirable to interconnect the Facility to the FPL Transmission System economically, reliably and safely, including all connection, switching, transmission, distribution, safety, engineering, communication and administrative facilities, System Protection Facilities, Metering Equipment and all improvements, additions or extensions to the FPL Transmission System attributable to or necessitated by the Facility, in each case that FPL owns or operates and maintains and which do not constitute a part of the FPL Transmission System the cost of which is recoverable under FPL's Open Access Transmission Tariff.
+1.10 "FPL's Interconnection Facilities" or "FPL Interconnection Facilities" shall mean all equipment and facilities listed on Appendix A on FPL’s side of the Point of Interconnection, and all other equipment and facilities as listed on Appendix B that are necessary or desirable to interconnect the Facility to the FPL Transmission System economically, reliably and safely, including all connection, switching, transmission, distribution, safety, engineering, communication and administrative facilities, System Protection Facilities, Metering.

 1.11 "FPL Transmission System" shall mean all the facilities owned or controlled by FPL on FPL's side of the Point of Interconnection for the purpose of providing wholesale transmission service under the FPL Transmission Tariff.